-CW has made amazing progress since moving to Fairway in 2017.
+CW has made amazing progress since moving to supported living near Manchester in 2017.

 She was diagnosed with Schizoaffective disorder which caused her to have hallucinations.
-She spent 10 years in various hospital settings prior to coming to live at Fairway.
+She spent 10 years in various hospital settings.

 In February this year, CW was admitted to hospital due to a decline in her mental health.
 She wanted independence but her risky behaviours put her in danger.
-Staff at Fairway agreed to work with CW and formed a plan about how she wanted to be supported.
+Support Team members agreed to work with CW and formed a plan about how she wanted to be supported.
 Previously, there was little routine in CW’s life; she would stay in bed until 2pm and refuse to get up.
 Part of the plan included CW setting an alarm on her phone to get up by 10am each day.

 CW worked as agreed with the plan.
 This resulted in growing and developing the necessary skills to live independently.
-CW completed a medication training workshop where she scored 100% and went on to self-medicate.
-With her confidence growing, she joined a gym, went walking and engaged with staff.
+She completed a medication training workshop where she scored 100% and went on to self-medicate.
+With her confidence growing, she joined a gym, went walking and engaged with team members.
 Having previously had issues with relationships in the past, CW met Paul and their relationship grew from strength to strength.
 They recently went on holiday together, which was a big step for CW.
-The holiday did come with anxiety for CW – the big airport and a strange, new country – but she faced her fears head on and ended up having a lovely time.
+The holiday did come with anxiety for CW – the big airport and a strange, new country – but she faced her fears head-on and ended up having a lovely time.

 On her return from holiday, CW decided that she has gained the skills and confidence to live independently.
-She is working alongside staff to ensure she is ready for her move date at the end of the year and feels happy and comfortable with the plans in place that staff has created.
+She is working alongside her support team to ensure she is ready for her move date at the end of the year and feels happy and comfortable with the plans in place that the staff have created.